Holiday cottage: Financial and legal implications

 Second home and holiday home owners used to be able to claim discounts in their council tax in the United Kingdom, as the property is vacant for much of the year.
 This is no longer true in many areas, including Carmarthenshire; if the property is empty (but furnished) no discount is permitted and the owner will be liable to pay the tax in full.
-But, In Cornwall, since 2004 second home owners can claim a 10% discount in their council tax.
-Prior to 2004, they could claim a 50% discount in Cornwall, they are still able to claim 50% in many other areas in England.
+Cornwall had a 50% council tax discount which was lowered to 10% in 2004.
+As of 2006, many second home owners were still able to claim 50%, in other areas in England.

 The Welsh movement, Cymuned, promote the principle that owners of holiday homes should pay double the standard rate of council tax, as they do not otherwise invest in the local community.
 Testimony of this is to be seen in a report on the effect of holiday homes in Scotland, which found that those who went on holiday to Scotland spent an average of £57 a day, in comparison to just £32 a day spent by those visiting their holiday or second homes.